If your add-in runs on an Outlook rich client, you must also verify that the add-in performs within certain run-time resource usage limits.

 You should rewrite the regex as

-You should test each regex thoroughly on each Outlook host, and if a regex returns different results, rewrite the regex.
+You should test each regex thoroughly on each Outlook client, and if a regex returns different results, rewrite the regex.

 Administrators can override these evaluation limits by using the